MattWhite3194/Vestige/README.md

 ![alt text](Vestige/VestigeProgressPhotos/Cover.png?raw=true)

 ## About
-Vestige is a 2D sanbox game inspired by the popular 2D indie game, Terraria.
-Players can build, fight, and explore a fully destructable, procedurally generated tile world.
+Vestige is a 2D sandbox game where players can build, fight, and explore a fully destructable, procedurally generated tile world.

 ## Technical
-Vestige was built using the opensource Monogame framework, which is a reimplementation of Microsoft's XNA game framework.
+Vestige was built using the open-source Monogame framework, which is a reimplementation of Microsoft's XNA game framework.
-C# is the language of choice for this project, as it is Object-Oriented, and allows for a cleaner development environment.

 ### Modules built while developing this project
 Comprehensive, modular UI system.
 Random and procedural generation algorithms.
 Collision system with floating point collisions.
 File management and saving system.
+Crafting system.
+In-Game Debugging terminal and chat.

 ## Progress